Photograph of Pin-tailed Sandgrouse

 Cirque de Gavarnie

 The Greater Flamingo colony in the Camargue is usually at its most active during May and the second half of May is arguably the best time for birds in general around the Camargue.
-Late May to early June is also usually the best time to look for plants, especially orchids, in Cevennes, although the best time for plants in the Pyrenees is usually a little later, from mid-June to mid-July, which is also usually the best time for the greatest variety of butterflies.
-July is usually the best time for dragonflies in the Camargue.
+The best time for the greatest variety of butterflies in the Pyrenees is usually from mid-June to mid-July, and July is usually the best time for dragonflies in the Camargue.
+May is normally the best time for orchids in the Cevennes, early June in the Pyrenees.

 Some flowers bloom in early September when many butterflies are still on the wing and numerous migrant birds pass through the Camargue and the Pyrenees.